Header Banner

-How To: Make Thai spring rolls
+How to Make Thai spring rolls

-Make Thai spring rolls
+"How to Make Thai spring rolls" cover image

 Place 2 Tbsp. oil in a wok or large frying pan over medium to high heat.
 Add garlic, galangal (or ginger), shallots, and chili.
 Stir-fry until fragrant (about 1 minute).
 Stir-frying Tip: Add a little water to the wok/pan when it gets too dry instead of more oil.